 This can be forgiven in some instances, like if the user is clearly a new account (and does not appear to be a spam account), or with some indication of a hiatus, but if the account appears only to exist with no content whatsoever, that makes me less willing to follow it.

-Along with being told to follow back anyone who follows you, you may have also had the suggestion of unfollowing and refollowing people who have not followed back to make sure they see you.
+Along with being told to follow back anyone who follows you, you may have heard the suggestion of unfollowing and refollowing people who have not followed back to make sure they see you.

 Granted, as I’ll discuss a little later on in this post, your following someone may go unnoticed initially.
 But I do notice people who unfollow and then refollow.
 This comes across to me as looking for attention rather than having an interest in what I’m posting.